-During the 2018/19 school year, Maths Hubs across England are working with thousands of primary schools in a programme of professional development, designed to support schools in implementing a teaching for mastery approach to maths.
+During the 2019/20 school year, Maths Hubs across England are working with thousands of primary schools to continue the spread of teaching for mastery across England.

-Two teachers from each participating school join a Work Group, consisting of six or seven local primary schools, and led by a trained primary Mastery Specialist.
+Two teachers from each participating school join a Work Group, consisting of six or seven local primary schools.
+Each Work Group is led by a trained primary Mastery Specialist.

 Work Groups (sometimes known as Teacher Research Groups, or TRGs) meet regularly to plan, observe and discuss teaching for mastery.
-In between meetings the teachers will explore mastery approaches both in their own classrooms and across their school.
+In between meetings, teachers explore mastery approaches in their own classrooms and across their school.
 Work Groups run for a year initially, with many continuing beyond the first year as mastery is embedded in participants’ schools.

-Support is also provided from a local classroom-based Mastery Specialist, who leads the group.
+Support is provided from a local classroom-based Mastery Specialist who leads the group.
 This model of professional development involves hands-on learning and peer-to-peer support.
 It is evidence-based and designed to support substantial long-term change.

 Find out more